 Registration for Spring 2020 courses opens March 9

 Our suite of courses is designed to provide an extensive overview of the rapidly expanding cannabis market.
 Benefits include:

 - Learning from professionals working in the industry, including horticulturalists, scientists, marketing specialists, financial experts, quality assurance professionals and regulatory compliance experts

 - Online delivery, open to anyone, anywhere

-- Learning how to become compliant with the Access to Cannabis for Medical Purposes Regulations (ACMPR)
+- Learning how to become compliant with the Cannabis Act regulations

 - Demonstrating workplace competencies to potential employers in the cannabis industry

 These courses are intended to introduce you to the evolving cannabis industry and to help guide you through the regulatory process of the Cannabis Act.